CheukHoYun/app_for_achievers/README.md

 - Aug.18 20:00: Added several basic components and applied some css styles.
 - Aug.18 21:55: Added a dummy button and a counter, having fun with conditional rendering.
+- Aug.18 22:43: Tried some API call to SWAPI.
+Works in Safari but not in Chrome, gonna fix it.